Lester Grinspoon: Bibliography

 Grinspoon is the author or co-author of several cannabis/psychedelic-related books, including Marihuana Reconsidered (publication dates 1971, 1977 and 1994), Psychedelic Drugs Reconsidered, Marijuana: The Forbidden Medicine and Psychedelic Reflections.
 The first two were published during the 1970s, when it appeared cannabis was well on its way to nationwide decriminalization in the United States.
 Marijuana: The Forbidden Medicine was published in 1993.
 It describes a variety of ailments for which cannabis ingestion may be indicated.
+Other books on psychoactive drugs: Grinspoon L.-Hedblom P. The speed culture.
+Amphetamine use and abuse in America.
+Harvard U.P.
+1975; Grinspoon L.-Bakalar J.B.
+Cocaine.
+A drug and its social evolution.
+Basic Books 1976 (revised ed.
+1985); Bakalar J.B.-Grinspoon L. Drug control in a free society.
+Cambridge U.P.
+1984.
 Grinspoon contributed a chapter to Jefferson Fish's book How to Legalize Drugs.

 Grinspoon ran two websites: Marijuana: The Forbidden Medicine that includes thousands of individual anecdotes concerning the medical uses of marijuana as well as Q&A; and Uses of Marijuana, which allows for people to submit essays relating to the 'enhancing' effects that marijuana can have on the user.
 The focus is on effects which are meaningful for the individual: not merely 'increased appetite', but rather effects such as increased creativity, rushes of insight/new ideas, or increased appreciation for music, art and nature.

 Media appearances

 Grinspoon appeared in an episode of the Showtime series Penn & Teller: Bullshit!
-The episode, which addressed America's War on Drugs, aired in the show's second season.
+The episode, which addressed America's war on drugs, aired in the show's second season.
 Grinspoon discussed the way marijuana helped his young son while he was dying from leukemia in the 1970s, completely eliminating the horrible nausea and vomiting he experienced after each of his chemotherapy treatments and, thereby, making the final year and a half of the boy's life far more comfortable, for his son, and for Grinspoon and his wife by not having to endure the pain of witnessing their son suffer.
 Grinspoon also appeared in the Canadian documentary The Union: The Business Behind Getting High and discussed the pharmaceutical characteristics of marinol, as well as his writing experiences with Carl Sagan.
 He appeared in the 2011 Montana PBS documentary Clearing the Smoke: The Science of Cannabis.
-Australian rock band Grinspoon are named after him.